estockwell-alpert/ContentExportTool/README.md

 # Installation:
 Use the Installation Wizard to install Content Export Tool.zip from the latest release

+# Troubleshooting:
+If the Content Export Tool shows a compilation error when you open it, delete the method from the aspx.cs file (and the corresponding buttons from the aspx file) that is causing the problem.
+For example, older Sitecore versions may run into a compilation error with the Rendering Parameters Import feature.
+Files can be found in your Sitecore website under /sitecore/shell/Applications/ContentExport and edited in Notepad++, no build required

 # Dependencies:
 LATEST VERSION: Sitecore 8+